costajob/app-servers/README.md

 Nim is an efficient, Python inspired, strong typed language that comes with a pretty flexible compliler able to produce code in C (default), C++, JavaScript or ObjectiveC.
 Nim supports metaprogramming, functional, message passing, procedural, and object-oriented coding style.

-### C
-[C](https://en.wikipedia.org/wiki/C_(programming_language)) language is pre-installed on Apple LLVM (clang-802.0.42).
-C is a general-purpose programming language with features economy of expression, modern flow control and data structures, and a rich set of operators.
-C was originally designed for and implemented on the UNIX operating system by [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie).

-### D
-[D](https://dlang.org/) language's LDC compiler 1.7.0 is installed via homebrew.
-D is a general-purpose programming language with static typing, systems-level access, and C-like syntax.
-It combines efficiency, control and modeling power with safety and programmer productivity.

 ### GO
 [GO](https://golang.org/) language version 1.10.1 is installed by official OSX package.
 GO focuses on simplicity by intentionally lacking features considered redundant.
 It tries to address verbosity by using type inference, duck typing and a dry syntax.
 At the same time GO takes a straight approach to parallelism, coming with built in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (goroutines).

-### Rust
-[Rust](https://www.rust-lang.org/) language version 1.26.0 is installed by official package.
-According to the official site Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
-Rust grants parallelism by running safely on multiple threads courtesy of its pretty unique ownership model.

 ## Tools